Men in Black (film series): Men in Black (1997)

 Men in Black is the first film in the series.
 The film follows the exploits of Agent J and Agent K, members of a top-secret organization established to monitor and police alien activity on Earth.
 After Agent K hand-picks James D. Edwards from the NYPD and recruits him for MIB, the two Men in Black find themselves in the middle of the deadly plot by an intergalactic terrorist who has arrived on Earth to steal an energy source of unimaginable power.
-In order to prevent worlds from colliding, the MIB must track down the terrorist and prevent the destruction of Earth.
+To prevent worlds from colliding, the MIB must track down the terrorist and prevent the destruction of Earth.
 It's just another typical day for the Men in Black.
 The film was released on July 2, 1997, to positive reviews and grossed $589 million worldwide.

 Men in Black II (2002)

 Men in Black II is the second film in the series, set five years after the first.
-For Agent J, it is another day at the office, monitoring, licensing and policing all alien activity on Earth.
-Agent K retired from MIB after the events of the first film, had his memories of them wiped and has returned to his former life.
+For Agent J, it is another day at the office, monitoring, licensing, and policing all alien activity on Earth.
+Agent K retired from MIB after the events of the first film, had his memories of them wiped, and returned to his former life.
 One day, J receives a report of an unauthorized landing of an alien spacecraft near New York.
 It is an old enemy of MIB, a Kylothian named Serleena, who is searching for a powerful artifact called The Light of Zartha.
 J investigates and realizes that it requires knowledge of events that only K possesses.
-After other recruited MIB agents fail to meet J's standards as a partner, J decides to bring back K and restore K's memory as an MIB agent to try and stop Serleena.
+After other recruited MIB agents fail to meet J's standards as a partner, J decides to bring back K and restore K's memory as an MIB agent to try to stop Serleena.
 Men in Black II was released on July 3, 2002, to mixed reviews and grossed $441 million worldwide.

 Men in Black 3 (2012)

 Men in Black 3 is the third film in the series.
-When the notorious alien criminal Boris the Animal escapes LunarMax Security Prison to seek revenge on K for capturing him in 1969, he is able to use secret time-travel technology to go back in time and undo the events of his defeat, resulting in a new timeline where K is killed during his fight with Boris and Earth is now vulnerable to an invasion from his species.
+When the notorious alien criminal Boris the Animal escapes LunarMax Security Prison to seek revenge on K for capturing him in 1969, he can use secret time-travel technology to go back in time and undo the events of his defeat, resulting in a new timeline where K is killed during his fight with Boris and Earth is now vulnerable to an invasion from his species.
 With J the only one who remembers the original history, he must go back in time to join forces with the younger K and ensure that events play out as they should.
-Men In Black 3 was released on May 25, 2012, to positive reviews and grossed over $624 million worldwide.
+Men in Black 3 was released on May 25, 2012, to positive reviews and grossed over $624 million worldwide.

 Featuring Josh Brolin as young K.